Jérôme Lejeune: Origins of the discovery

 In the early 1950s, Lejeune joined the department headed by Turpin, who suggested that Lejeune focus his research on the causes of Down syndrome.
 As early as 1953, the two men showed a connection between an individual's characteristics and his or her dermatoglyphs–the fingerprints and lines on the hand.
 The structure of these lines, which remain the same throughout the individual's life, is determined during the earliest stages of embryo development.
 As Lejeune and Turpin studied the hands of children with Down syndrome, they deduced that their dermatoglyphic anomalies appeared during embryo formation.

 In 1956, biologists from Lund University in Sweden announced that humans have exactly 46 chromosomes.
 Turpin had many years earlier proposed the idea of culturing cells to count the number of chromosomes in trisomy.
 Gautier had recently joined the pediatrics group he headed at the Armand-Trousseau Hospital, and she offered to attempt this, since she had been trained in both cell culture and tissue staining techniques in the United States.
 Turpin agreed to provide her with tissue samples from patients with Down syndrome.
-With very limited resources Gautier set up the first in vitro cell culture laboratory in France And discovered the chromosome discrepancy and tissue samples of trisomy patients.
+With very limited resources Gautier set up the first in vitro cell culture laboratory in France and discovered the chromosome discrepancy in tissue samples of trisomy patients.

 At the time, the laboratories at the Armand-Trousseau hospital did not have a microscope capable of capturing images of the slides.
 Gautier entrusted her slides to Lejeune, a fellow researcher at CNRS, who offered to take pictures in another laboratory better equipped for this task.
-In August 1958 the photographs identified the supernumerary chromosome in Down syndrome patients.
+In August 1958 the photographs identified the supernumerary chromosome in patients with Down syndrome.